 The theatre was granted a Grade 2 listing in 1994 as “an unusually lavish example of a theatre built in the short-lived revival of building in 1929-30; as a suburban example of this date the building may be unique”.

-In 2018 the theatre was added to the Theatres Trust’s Theatres at Risk register.
+In 2018 the theatre was added to the Theatres Trust’s Theatres at Risk register, where it remains.

 Also in 2018, Lambeth Council approved (PDF) our nomination (PDF) of Streatham Hill Theatre as an Asset of Community Value (ACV), confirmed (PDF) in early 2019 after a review requested (PDF) by the owners and our flashmob demonstration.
 This gives the community a chance to acquire the property should the owners want to sell.

 The Friends of Streatham Hill Theatre (FoSHT) would like to see the theatre returned to arts, culture and performance use to further the social well-being and social interest of the community.
 This is a once in a lifetime opportunity – and maybe the very last chance – to revive the Streatham Hill Theatre building for the benefit of the community.

 The Friends have no access or control of the building, which is currently only partially in use, as a slot machine lounge by Praesepe plc who hold a sub-lease from head leaseholders Mecca, who are part of Rank Group plc – these leases expire in 2028.
 The freeholders are Poll Mount Ltd.

 The building would make a great creative hub for Streatham’s art and cultural community and a base for developing artists and organisations.
 Where people can participate, meet and network…

 If you agree and would like to support this aim, please sign up to our mailing list which will serve as our membership list and as a petition calling for our objectives to be addressed by all relevant parties.
 You can also support us in other ways.